-The battle occurred as a force of about 3,300 Japanese soldiers of Lieutenant General Masatane Kanda’s (from 1 April Lieutenant General Tsutomu Akinaga’s) 6th Division, including artillery and other supporting elements, launched a counterattack against the main Australian offensive which had been pushing south towards Buin, concentrating their attacks on Slater’s Knoll near the Puriata river.
-The Australian troops belonged to the 7th Brigade, with the 25th Battalion the most heavily engaged, although the 9th Battalion and the 61st Battalion were also involved in the fighting.
+The battle occurred as a force of about 3,300 Japanese soldiers of Lieutenant General Masatane Kanda’s (from 1 April Lieutenant General Tsutomu Akinaga’s) 6th Division, including artillery and other supporting elements, launched a counterattack against the main Australian offensive which had been pushing to the south in the direction of Buin, concentrating their attacks on Slater’s Knoll near the Puriata river.
+The Australian troops belonged to the 7th Brigade, with the 25th Battalion the most heavily engaged of its units, although the 9th Battalion and the 61st Battalion were also involved in the fighting.

 Against Japanese tactics that included massed attacks, the Australians made extensive and effective use of armour and artillery, which proved decisive.
 Starting late in March, after the Australian advance had been halted by wet weather, over the course of several days the Japanese launched several probing raids followed by heavy attacks.
 The final assault on the knoll came on the night of 4/5 April when 129 men of the 25th Battalion’s B Company repulsed an attack by a force of about 1,100 Japanese, in the process killing 292 of them.
 This proved to be the 7th Brigade’s final involvement in the campaign as it was relieved by the 15th Brigade shortly after this.
 Overall, 620 Japanese were killed in the battle with another 1,000 estimated to have been wounded, while the Australians suffered 189 casualties.

 During previous November, Lieutenant General S. G. Savige’s Australian II Corps had taken over responsibility of the island from Major General Oscar W. Griswold’s US XIV Corps, which was redeployed for the Philippine islands campaign.
-Although incorrect, at the time the Allies believed that the Japanese forces on the island numbered around 17,500 men: Allied estimates varied greatly and it was only after the war was it found that there had been more than 40,000 Japanese on the island at the time.
+At that time the Allies incorrectly believed that the Japanese forces on the island numbered around 17,500 men: Allied estimates varied greatly and it was only after the war that it was found that there had been more than 40,000 Japanese on the island at the time.
 While these forces were under-strength, they were still considered to be capable of carrying out effective combat operations.
-In order to counter this, it was decided that the Australian II Corps, consisting of militia and Australian Imperial Force troops of the 3rd Division and the 11th and 23rd Brigades would go on the offensive and a three-pronged campaign was planned in the northern, central and southern sectors of Bougainville island.
-Also attached to the Australian corps were the 2nd and 4th Field Regiments, one company of the 1st New Guinea Battalion, the 2/8th Commando Squadron, and one squadron of Matilda II tanks from 2/4th Armoured Regiment.
+In order to counter this, it was decided that the Australian II Corps, comprising militia and Australian Imperial Force troops of the 3rd Division and the 11th and 23rd Brigades, would go on the offensive and a three-pronged campaign was planned in the northern, central and southern sectors of Bougainville island.
+Also attached to the Australian corps were the 2nd and 4th Field Regiments, one company of the 1st New Guinea Battalion, the 2/8th Commando Squadron, and one squadron of Matilda II infantry tanks from 2/4th Armoured Regiment.